‘Nothing off the table’ over possible troop deployment for Kyiv, No 10 says

 Moscow has agreed to pause attacks on Ukrainian power plants after a phone call between Mr Putin and US president Donald Trump, but Kyiv has said civilian targets including hospitals have since been struck.

-Meanwhile, delegations from Kyiv, Moscow and the US are expected to meet in Saudi Arabia in the coming days for further peace talks.
+Meanwhile, delegations from Kyiv and Moscow are expected to meet separately with US officials in Saudi Arabia in the coming days for further peace talks.

 The Prime Minister is also expected to take a call with non-EU countries on Friday to discuss progress.

-Mr Zelensky has said he is hopeful a “lasting peace can be achieved this year” after he spoke on the phone with Mr Trump on Tuesday, though he rebuffed a suggestion that Washington could take ownership of Ukrainian power plants to ensure their security.
+Mr Zelensky has said he is hopeful a “lasting peace can be achieved this year” after he spoke on the phone with Mr Trump on Tuesday, but appeared to contradict a suggestion that Washington could take ownership of Ukrainian power plants to ensure their security.

-The Ukrainian leader said this would only relate to the Zaporizhzhia nuclear power plant in the south-east of the country.
+The Ukrainian leader said this would only relate to the Zaporizhzhia nuclear power plant in the south-east of the country and that plants “belong to the people of Ukraine”.

+Meanwhile, officials said Russian drones had pummelled the Ukrainian Black Sea port city of Odesa, injuring three people and sparking massive fires.

+The strike underlines Moscow’s intention to pursue aerial attacks even after it agreed to temporarily halt attacks on energy facilities.